jscad/OpenJSCAD.org/packages/io/io/packages/io/README.md

 ## Overview

-This repository includes all the input/output format handling for the jscad projects, and can also be used seperatly.
+This package is a metapackage and includes all the input/output format handling for the jscad projects, and can also be used separately.

 ### Inputs / deserializers